Sisters of Our Lady of Fidelity: Expansion

 In 1848 the Great Famine of Ireland had created a large number of desperate orphans who needed care and schooling.
 Cardinal Nicholas Wiseman, the Archbishop of Westminster, requested the help of the congregation to assist in this disaster.
 Consequently, in September of that year D'Osseville set sail from France with 18 Sisters bound for England with the intention to establish an orphanage and school in Upper Norwood, a sheltered neighborhood of London.
 The Sisters were accompanied on this mission by their chaplain, Desiré-Michel Vesque.
 (He was later appointed as the Bishop of Roseau on the island of Dominica in the West Indies.
-Tragically he died there some eighteen months later, at the age of 40.
+He died there some eighteen months later, at the age of 40.
 His remains were buried in the cemetery of the Sisters' convent in England.)
 In 1857, the Sisters acquired an ancient estate house and soon established an orphanage and school in Upper Norwood, the first Catholic orphanage in England since the Dissolution of the Monasteries under Henry VIII. which they named St. Mary's Lodge.

 In 1851 D'Osseville returned to the motherhouse in Douvres, where she assumed the position of Superior, though she insisted on living with the orphan girls who were cared for there.
 She remained there until her death in 1858.

 The congregation received the Decretum laudis granting it the official approval of the Holy See in 1870.
 Their Constitutions, inspired by that of the Society of Jesus, were approved in 1904, establishing them fully as an approved religious institute in the Catholic Church.
 Since their founding, the Sisters have opened houses in Belgium, Italy and the United Kingdom.